Taiwan (Chinese Taipei)

 GDP19,888

-Relations between the island of Taiwan and mainland China have been of importance in world politics for the past 60 years.
+Relations between the island of Taiwan and mainland China have been of great importance for the past 60 years.
 With tensions gradually easing due to increased trade and tourism there is hope that the armed conflict that long threatened has been avoided.
-The name Taiwan is the 'Western' name that is most often used Overseas.
+The name Taiwan is the 'Western' name that is most often used overseas.
 Like most names for things Chinese this is not quite correct.
 The term Chinese Taipei is now often used as the official name; it represents a bit of a compromise between the two sides.

 Taiwan is slightly larger in area than the state of Maryland or Wales and is densely populated (about 23.2 million people, compared to 1413 million in mainland China).
 It lies just 100 miles [161 kms] miles off the coast of south east China and within one hundred miles of both Japan and the Philippines.
 It has a mountainous interior and a subtropical climate.
 The mountains slope down to the west and the western fringe has the best agricultural land.
-Its position makes it subject to frequent typhoons that sweep in from the Pacific in Summer.
+In summer frequent typhoons sweep in from the Pacific over the island.
 The capital of the island of Taiwan is the city of Taipei.

 museum, Taiwan, Taipei